Best tips to make traveling with kids super easy: packing essentials, fun games, airport tips, flying with kids, road trips with toddlers.

 4. Bring as part of your cabin luggage, several sets of clothes in transparent bags(for easy identification).
 I prefer 3 sets for each kid.
 Let´s not deny life facts.
 Murphy exists and his law is always fulfilled.
 Your kids will drop their juice while drinking (my son can´t stand the feel of wet clothes, even a droplet can trigger a crisis).
 They may get sick and vomit (it has also happened several times to us!).
 Or an unexpected leak can ruin a pair of pants.

 5. Go “light” with your hand luggage.
-I´ve travelled with wheel cabin luggage in the past, but for this trip I´m going to replace it with a backpack.
+I´ve traveled with wheel cabin luggage in the past, but for this trip, I´m going to replace it with a backpack.
 Let´s see how it works.
-As I said, this time I´m travelling alone, so I want to have free hands at all times to be able to deal with whatever incidents may occur.
+As I said, this time I´m traveling alone, so I want to have free hands at all times to be able to deal with whatever incidents may occur.
 I may come across.

 6. Bring backpacks for your kids too (and pack them light & wisely).
 There are really cute kids’ wheely suitcases in the market (we own a few!).
 But in my experience, once the kids get tired or the novelty factor wears off, my husband or I end up wheeling their suitcase through the airport.
 And this time I´m alone, so that´s a big no-no.

 7. Put all the “technology” in a single bag.
 When you get to the airport scanner and have to bring it out and place it on a tray to go through the X-ray machine, it will save you a lot of time and stress (kid running away while you open backpacks looking for tablets/laptops!)

 8. Get yourself a nice travel document folder so that you can easily access passports, boarding passes and any immigration cards that you may need to fill in (depends on your destination).
 You can get really cheap ones like the one here and they are worth the investment.